2000bera/SQL_tutorial/README.md

 - Write SELECT queries with filtering, sorting, and joins.

-- Use aggregate functions (SUM, AVG, COUNT, GROUP BY, HAVING).
+- Use aggregate functions (SUM, AVG, COUNT, GROUP BY).

 - Work with window functions (ROW_NUMBER(), RANK(), SUM() OVER(...)).